 2009 - Perarignar Anna Centenary | Commemorative Coin

-The 3rd commemorative coin for the year 2009 was issued to mark the Birth Centenary of Perarignar Anna.
+The 3rd commemorative coin of 2009 was released to mark the Birth Centenary of Perarignar Anna.
 This coin marks the inaugural issue featuring a signature of the bust in the history of Republic India coinage.

 Release Function: